Skip to main content

 “The servant who knows the master’s will and does not get ready or does not do what the master wants will be beaten with many blows.
 But the one who does not know and does things deserving punishment will be beaten with few blows.
 From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked.”

 One can see from the text that a person who doesn’t know that they are sinning will receive lesser punishment.
 This makes sense, because “from the one who had been entrusted with much, more will be asked.”
 In other words, the more equipped one is, the more he knows what is good and right.
 This is the same reason “Not many of you should become teachers, because teachers will come under a harsher judgment…” according to James 3:1.
 Because teachers by their sheer position of teaching claim to know what is right and good, and lead others to do the same.
 The idea here is that because someone doesn't know that he is doing something deserving punishment, he receives a lesser punishment.
-This is because not all sin is the same.
+This is because not all sin is the same (see also Luke 13:1-3).

 Though definitely not equal, the different value of sin is regarded by humans as well as by the Lord.
 As the comparison in the example above, there is no question of whether or not they carry the same weight in one sense.
 In another sense, murder is much worse of a sin than stealing candy.
 What kind of judge would say they are equal in the sense of punishment?
 No one would say to a 4-year-old who stole a piece of candy from a gas station that they were going to serve a life-sentence in prison.
 Jesus would also think this is ridiculous.
 John records Jesus telling Pilate that “those who handed Him over to him are guilty of a greater sin” (John 19:11; emphasis mine).
 These examples do not take the fact away that once someone sins, they are a sinner in need of God’s grace.